 One of the major repair mechanisms in the body is cellular division.
 Think of when you cut yourself and your skin heals.
 This process involves the current skin cells dividing to make more cells in a process known as cellular mitosis.
 Cellular mitosis occurs millions of times every day in virtually every part of the body.

 What happens in the case of the Fluoroquinolone antibiotics is that they damage the DNA of healthy cells.
 These cells then activate mechanisms to fix the damage in the body, but these mechanisms fail due to inflammation, nutritional deficiencies, or existing DNA damage.
 These damaged cells then end up reproducing, passing on the damaged DNA to the new cells in a vicious cycle.
+The fact that the Fluoroquinolone Drugs Deplete Iron, and that iron is essential in the reproduction of DNA, doesn’t help this process.

 Magnesium deficiency is a known risk factor that increases the likelihood of damage and toxic reactions from Fluoroquinolone antibiotics.
 This is because virtually every chemical reaction involved in mitosis requires magnesium.
 Ironically, not only do the Fluoroquinolones damage the cells and the cellular DNA, but they also remove magnesium from the cells, preventing the cells from repairing the damage caused to the DNA, and allowing the damaged DNA to pass from one cell to the next.